-DPL Labs has created an extensive suite of tests covering all relevant aspects of HDMI™ cable performance.
+DPL Labs has created an extensive suite of tests covering all relevant aspects of Digital-HD (DHD) product performance.
 DPL Labs founder Jeffrey Boccaccio found that previously existing testing processes were not sufficiently broad-based enough in scope to accurately reveal true performance.

-In order to fully test any HDMI™ cable’s performance, Boccaccio and his engineering team created a custom suite of tests that fully expose a cables strengths and weaknesses.
+In order to fully test any Digital-HD (DHD) product’s performance, Boccaccio and his engineering team created a custom suite of tests that fully expose a products strengths and weaknesses.
 To test to the level of resolution required, DPL Labs team had to create custom testing algorithms that are exclusive to the DPL testing process.

 DPL Labs testing regime includes, amongst other things, testing of the following items: